nanostudio-org/nanogp2/README.md

 ##### Manually revoke authorization
 - delete the folder corresponding to the user in `admin/users`
-- delete nanogp2's authorization: https://myaccount.google.com/permissions
+- delete the authorization to your instance of `nanogp2`: https://myaccount.google.com/permissions

 ---